Last updated on December 26, 2022

-Cleaning and Safety
+Four-Prong Rings vs Six-Prong Rings: Cleaning and Safety

+We all know that prongs wear down with time, and when they are worn, they can bend or even break, putting you at risk of losing your gemstone.
+If you have a six-prong ring and one of the prongs breaks, you still have five intact prongs that hold your stone securely due to their alignment.
+Moreover, a six-prong setting better protects your stone’s girdle from accidental hits.
 The situation is a bit risky with four prongs.
 If one of the prongs breaks, your gemstone is at a higher risk of coming loose and falling out.
-Since stones with four prongs have less of their surface covered by metal, they are more exposed to damages during the wear.
+Since stones with four prongs have less of their surface covered by metal, they are also more exposed to damage during wear.

-Here is the main question and it all depends on what is more important to you: safety or appearance.
+Here is the main question, and it all depends on what is more important to you: safety or appearance.

 In case you care about protection but still want a four-prong setting, get it made of platinum.
 This metal is very durable and wears much more slowly than gold.